 She pointed volor at Haveneya.
 "And just what are you, Haveneya?"

 Surprised, she stood still for a moment.
 In her five hundred and seventy seven years of life she had never heard any true tales of unicorns.
-Even in the otherworld that was filled with demons, beasts, night hunters, wolvens, faeires and elvens, unicorn was a myth rumored to be creatures who was harmless but could never be confined or shackled.
+Even in the otherworld that was filled with demons, beasts, night hunters, wolvens, faeires and elvens, unicorn was a myth rumored to be creatures who were harmless but could never be confined or shackled.
 Not to say about the talk of immortality by drinking from unicorn horn though she doubted the truth in it.
 But given that they never ever made their identity known to anyone, it could be just that.. rumors.
 Hell, she didn't know they were real until now.
 And asking this girl about drinking from her severed horn was a bit too much even to her.
 Warily, she settled for, "A unicorn?"

 She raised a brow "Well i didn't mean to.
 I thought the unicorns were just a myth?”